-Recent posts about developing Avoyd, an abstract six degrees of freedom First Person Shooter voxel game.
+Recent posts about technology and developing Avoyd, an abstract six degrees of freedom First Person Shooter voxel game.

 Doug Binks - 27 Jun 2018